coderlidy/Fake-Lock-Screen/README.md

 1. Download and install the APK
 2. Open the app and follow the on-screen instructions
 3. Enable accessibility service when prompted
-4. The floating lock button will appear on your screen
+4. The floating fake lock button will appear on your screen

 ## Usage

 ### Basic Operations

-1. **Lock Screen**: Tap the floating lock button
+1. **Fake Lock**: Tap the floating fake lock button
-2. **Unlock Screen**: Tap anywhere on the black overlay 5 times quickly
+2. **Unlock**: Tap anywhere on the black overlay 5 times quickly
-3. **Move Lock Button**: Press and drag the floating button to any position
+3. **Move Button**: Press and drag the floating button to any position
 4. **Disable Service**: Go to System Settings > Accessibility > Fake Lock Screen

 ### Advanced Features

-- Automatic screen lock based on accessibility events
+- Automatic fake lock based on accessibility events
 - Position memory for floating button
 - System-wide overlay support